 The Mission of Code Blue is to provide services that support the well-being of first responders and their families.
 We connect them with other first responders -- people they can trust and relate with to coach them through any difficulties.
-Our purpose is to measurably enhance and improve a first responders quality of life and functioning in four areas: mental, emotional, social, and spiritual.
-We are a 501(c)(3) non-profit, all volunteer organization.
+Our purpose is to measurably enhance and improve a first responders' quality of life and functioning in four areas: mental, emotional, social, and spiritual.
+We are a 501(c)(3) non-profit, all-volunteer organization.

 Under the umbrella of Life Renewed, we are implementing Code Blue Community.
-Code Blue Community is a network of local weekly support meetings - first responders helping each other face to face - offering support, and the tools necessary help them cope with stress of daily traumatic work experiences.
+Code Blue Community is a network of local weekly support meetings - first responders helping each other face to face - offering support, and the tools necessary to help them cope with the stress of daily traumatic work experiences.

 Through our Code Blue Communities, we are changing the way first responders and their families are helped.